 Just as dogs can smell fear, an experienced interviewer can sniff out insincerity from across the room.
 Nobody’s perfect.
 Believe it or not, your interviewer wants an honest answer.
 (Well, perhaps not too honest—no need to reveal any skeletons hiding in your closet!)
 She just wants to know what you’ve done to overcome your personal challenges in the workplace.

 It’s not even so much about what you answer as how you answer it.

-- Awesome sauce: “I get really nervous sometimes speaking in front of other people, especially during meetings.
+“I get really nervous sometimes speaking in front of other people, especially during meetings.
 Usually, this isn’t a problem, but I’ve found that sometimes I’ve kept quiet during meetings when I should have shared my ideas or insights.
-This would have helped address some problems early on and prevented unnecessary work for my colleagues and me.
-Finally, I decided to approach my supervisor about this weakness.
-She reassured me that I was a valued member of the team and encouraged me to speak up when I felt I had something important to contribute.
-It was really difficult at first, but as I began to share my thoughts more and more, we discovered a significant flaw in our project management processes that, once addressed, helped us complete 50% more of our projects on time or ahead of schedule.”
+Finally, I decided to approach my supervisor about this and she reassured me that I was a valued member of the team and encouraged me to speak up when I felt I had something important to contribute.
+It was really difficult at first, but it became more comfortable as I began to share my thoughts more and more.
+I even helped our team discover a significant flaw in our project management processes that, once addressed, helped us complete 50% more of our projects on time.”

 6. Follow up every hour, on the hour

 The saying goes, “The squeaky wheel is the one that gets oiled,” but following up too much or too often is not a good way to show initiative and persistence.
 It is, however, a great way to bug your prospective employer until he decides to hire someone else.